Politics (Joint Honours)

 Luke is committed to student-led teaching, developing diverse learning, teaching and assessment strategies, and to continued professional development.
 In 2014 and 2015 Luke won the University of Worcester Student Led Teaching Awards’ “Outstanding University Teacher” award, and was nominated again in 2016.
 Luke is also a passionate advocate of the University’s Module Resource Lists.

-Simon and has lectured at Worcester in Sociology and Media & Cultural Studies since 1995, with specialisms in the history of sexuality, the sociology of pornography and contemporary media coverage of warfare.
+Simon has lectured at Worcester in Sociology and Media & Cultural Studies since 1995, with specialisms in the history of sexuality, the sociology of pornography and contemporary media coverage of warfare.
+Simon is also a HEA Fellow.

 His book The Reader, The Author, His Woman and Her Lover was published by Cassell in 1998.
-Since then he has published a series of articles and essays on various aspects of pornography and erotic culture in the journal Sexualities (of which he is a member of the editorial board), and in a range of other journals and edited collections.
+Since then he has published a series of articles and essays on various aspects of pornography and erotic culture in the journal Sexualities, and in a range of other journals and edited collections.

 At Worcester, David is the course leader for BA Human Geography and a member of the Centre for Rural Research.
 He sits on the university’s Research Degrees Board and am the Institute of Science and the Environment’s research degrees co-ordinator.